Rider for Unreal Engine

 Smart C++ and Blueprints support to craft the best games

-Rider is a fast and powerful IDE for Unreal Engine and Windows C++ development.
-Rider gives you insights on Blueprints, assists with the reflection mechanism, and takes care of coding style and code accuracy.
+Rider is a fast and powerful IDE for cross-platform Unreal Engine development.
+Rider gives you insights on Blueprints, assists with the reflection mechanism, and helps ensure good coding style and accuracy.

 for your Unreal Engine games